dragos-gruia/computational_modelling_of_behaviour_in_stroke/README.md

 ## Running the Analyses

-1.  **Data Preparation:** Ensure that all required datasets are placed in the data/ directory.
+1.  **Data Preparation:** Ensure that all required datasets are placed in a directory called data/

 2.  **Execute Analysis Scripts** Run the main analysis script to reproduce the results:

-    `bash python scripts/run_analysis.py`
+    For the Python scripts use `Python_scripts/main.py` to run the entire analysis pipeline.
+The only information required to run the function are the path to the data and the desired output directory.
+See examples and further details inside the function.

+    For the R scripts use `R_scripts/run_all.R` to run all scripts and save the outputs.

-3.  **Output** Generated figures are saved in figures/directory
+3.  **Output** Generated figures are saved in Figures/directory

 ## Citation